 Tip #3 – Removing lots of hoarded personal items from a house can be a huge task

 Some of the houses we have purchased had multiple dumpsters full of personal items that needed to be discarded.
-We are talking the full sized roll-off dumpsters in the picture here.
-Those aren’t cheap at about $450 – $550 a piece.
-Add into that the cost of labor to actually fill the dumpsters and clearing out a house that is being hoarded in, becomes an expensive job.
-We have seen some folks try to tackle the challenge themselves and nearly everyone we meet that has done this regrets it.
+We are talking about the full sized roll-off dumpsters in the picture here.
+Those aren’t cheap at about $450 – $750 a piece.
+Add into that the cost of labor to actually fill the dumpsters and you can see that clearing out a house that is being hoarded in, becomes an expensive job.
+We have seen some folks try to tackle the challenge themselves and nearly every home seller we meet that has done this regrets it.
 Do you want to spend days or weeks of your time clearing out a house?

 Tip #4 – Hidden risks beneath the boxes